-Core networking for the Center was updated in 2011.
+Core networking for the Center was updated in 2011 and plans are in the works for an upgrade at the end of 2017.
 The Center's internal Ethernet network infrastructure is based on an a core Arista 7508 10Gigabit Ethernet switch.
 It is an Enterprise class switch, with redundant supervisor engines.
 The switch has four 48 port 10GigE blades.
 All ports on the switch can run at the full 10Gigabit line speed.
 Core infrastructure hosts and Network Attach Storage are directly connected to this core Arista switch.
 Compute nodes connect to Dell Powerconnect 6248 edge switches with either two or four 10GigE uplinks to the core Arista.

 The Center also has two Arista 7048 edge switches with 48 GigE ports and four 10GigE ports connected to the core Arista switch.
 These two switches support management related hosts and some one-off departmental servers.